-The floating islands of Loktak Lake, known as “phumdis,” are home to unique animals and plants and an indigenous community threatened by a hydroelectric project.
+The floating islands of Loktak Lake, known as “phumdis,” home to unique animals and plants and an indigenous community, are threatened by development, climate change, and conflict.

 Joanne Silberner is visiting Australia and Fiji to find out if changing weather patterns can affect the mental health of a population.
 The answers aren't so simple.